-Note: Developers who joined the Developer Program and used these endpoints prior to March 31st, 2017 will not require an MFA Trusted Session and can continue using these endpoints as they normally would.
+Note: Developers who joined the Developer Program and used the above endpoints prior to March 31st, 2017 will not require an MFA Trusted Session and can continue using the above endpoints as they normally would.

 An API session can be marked trusted in two ways:

 deviceIdwhen calling Login.
 If these parameters are supplied they will be checked to see they are valid for the user who is signing in and if so, the user’s API session will be marked again as trusted.

 - If the user's API session is not trusted, you'll need to use MFAChallenge to text a token to the user’s registered mobile phone.
 If no mobile phone is registered for the user, an error will be returned.
 MFAChallenge returns a